kennycason/kennycason/posts/2023-08-02-tank-bot-raspberry-pi.markdown

 &nbsp;

-##### Start the Tank Server
+##### Starting the Tank Server

-SSH'd into the Raspberry Pi, run the following commands to start the Flask Server.
+After SSHing into the Raspberry Pi, run the following commands to start the Flask Server.

 ```shell
 export FLASK_APP=tank_server